LapisLiozuli/Transcripts-of-QuiltMC-Dev-Meeting/TranscriptQDM_20220312.md

 **CheaterCodes**: On mappings, it’s mostly Tiny stuff which we talked about last meeting, which we’re planning to hopefully yeet at some point, and I think that's all the Fabric code that I can see.
 Alright so, I’m going to end this here now, so any last-minute questions coming in now will not be looked at any more.
 Uh, thank you all for joining and listening in and for the devs to talk and for the Community Team to be around and manage stuff for us.

-As always, or most of the time, I’m going to invite you all to a quick after-party on the Development channel on the toolchain Discord, where we can just hang out a bit and chat a bit more, about possibly unrelated stuff as well.
+As always, or most of the time, I’m going to invite you all to a quick after-party on the `Development` channel on the Toolchain Discord, where we can just hang out a bit and chat a bit more, about possibly unrelated stuff as well.
 And I hope the new time is also something that's good for everyone.
 But yeah, we're going to meet each-other again in two weeks, same day, same time.
 Thank you very much.

 **Emmaffle**: Bye everyone.